adrelanos/Privacy-and-Security-Focused-Browser/README.md

 ## Install tb-updater

 The first step to install `tb-updater` is to download the Whonix signing key using APT package manager.
 However, as outlined in this [Qubes issue](https://github.com/QubesOS/qubes-issues/issues/4291) downloading GPG keys with APT will fail in TemplateVMs.
 To work around this issue the signing key can be downloaded in an AppVM and copied over to the Debian TemplateVM in a text file.
-Then `tb-updater` can be downloaded and verify in the TemplateVM.
+Then `tb-updater` can be downloaded and verified in the TemplateVM.

-1. Download the Whonix signing key
+1. Download the Whonix signing key.

-   In the AppVM, run
+   In the AppVM, run.

        sudo apt-key --keyring /etc/apt/trusted.gpg.d/whonix.gpg adv --keyserver hkp://ipv4.pool.sks-keyservers.net:80 --recv-keys 916B8D99C38EAF5E8ADC7A2A8D66066A2EEACCDA

-2. Display the keys fingerprint
+2. Display the key's fingerprint.

-   In the AppVM, run
+   In the AppVM, run.

        sudo apt-key adv --fingerprint 916B8D99C38EAF5E8ADC7A2A8D66066A2EEACCDA

-3. Compare the fingerprint displayed in the terminal to the one listed at the following link; https://www.whonix.org/wiki/Patrick_Schleizer
+3. Compare the fingerprint displayed in the terminal to the one listed at the following link; https://www.whonix.org/wiki/Patrick_Schleizer.

-4. Copy the Whonix signing key to a new text file named `whonix.key`
+4. Copy the Whonix signing key to a new text file named `whonix.key`.

     In the AppVM, run.

        sudo apt-key export 916B8D99C38EAF5E8ADC7A2A8D66066A2EEACCDA > /tmp/whonix.key

-    If the following error is encountered it can safely be ignored
+    If the following error is encountered it can safely be ignored.

     >Warning: apt-key output should not be parsed (stdout is not a terminal)
     gpg: WARNING: nothing exported

-5. Copy the `whonix.key` text file to the Debian TemplateVM
+5. Copy the `whonix.key` text file to the Debian TemplateVM.

        qvm-copy /tmp/whonix.key <templatevm_name>

-     If the following error appears, it can be safely ignored (hit "OK" when prompted)
+     If the following error appears, it can be safely ignored (hit "OK" when prompted).

      >qfile-agent: Fatal error: stat TemplateVM (error type: No such file or directory)

-6. In the Debian TemplateVM import the Whonix signing key
+6. In the Debian TemplateVM import the Whonix signing key.

-   cd to the Qubes Incoming directory
+   cd to the Qubes Incoming directory.

        cd ~/QubesIncoming/appvm_name

-   Next, import the Whonix signing key
+   Next, import the Whonix signing key.

        gpg --import whonix.key

-7. In the Debian TemplateVM add the Whonix APT repository to the sources.list
+7. In the Debian TemplateVM add the Whonix APT repository to the sources.list.

-       echo "deb http://deb.whonix.org buster main contrib non-free" | sudo tee /etc/apt/sources.list.d/whonix.list
+       echo "deb https://deb.whonix.org buster main contrib non-free" | sudo tee /etc/apt/sources.list.d/whonix.list

-8. In the Debian TemplateVM update the packages lists
+8. In the Debian TemplateVM update the packages lists.

        sudo apt-get update

-9. Finally, install `tb-updater`
+9. Finally, install `tb-updater`.

        sudo apt-get install tb-updater